zecarlos94/pvsio-web/src/client/app/widgets/car/documentation/tutorials_jsdoc/Arcade/Arcade.md

     height: 650
 }, {
     parent: "content", // defines parent div, which is div id="body" by default
-    spritesFilename: "spritesheet", // defines spritesheet configuration filename, which is "spritesheet.json" by default
+    spritesFilename: "spritesheet2", // defines spritesheet configuration filename, which is "spritesheet.json" by default
     render: {
-        width: 320,
         height: 240,
         depthOfField: 150,
         camera_distance: 30,